stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 The code for this section can be found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot/03-spring-security-refined>`_.

-In the previouse section, we hard-coded the Stormpath group href into ``HelloService``.
+In the previous section, we hard-coded the Stormpath group href into ``HelloService``.

 This is cumbersome in a real world situation where you may have multiple environments (dev, stage, prod, etc.).
 You don't want to have to change source, recompile and deploy for a new environment or when you change a group in Stormpath.